When to plant Strawberries in Manatee County, FL

 Manatee County, Florida is in USDA Hardiness Zone 10a.
 The average last spring frost is January 28 and first fall frost is December 20.

-Manatee County County sits in USDA Zone 10a.
+Manatee County sits in USDA Zone 10a.
 Strawberries grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Strawberries grow in Manatee County County's climate?
+Can Strawberries grow in Manatee County's climate?

 Your Manatee County Garden Planner — Free